1. What is Nexio in plain English?

 - Moving from 3 → 4.5 roughly halves it again (3.1% → 0.6% range).

-3. How does BTC collateral affect the rate a borrower is quoted?
+6. How does BTC collateral affect the rate a borrower is quoted?

-More BTC collateral → Smaller expected loss for lenders → Lower rate.
+For a borrower, the key idea is:More BTC collateral → Smaller expected loss for lenders → Lower rate.Conceptually:

 - If a borrower posts little or no BTC, lenders rely mostly on the borrower’s credit quality and legal recovery.
-If the loss given default is high (e.g., ~60%), then the premium over the risk-free rate is large.
+If the loss given default is high (e.g., ~60%), then the premium over the base rate is large.

 - If a borrower posts meaningful BTC margin, then even if the borrower defaults, a chunk of the loan can be repaid from that collateral.
 As the loss given default shrinks, the rate falls.

-4. What happens to a lender’s BTC when deposited?
+8. What happens to a lender’s BTC when deposited?